UniversityOfGdanskProjects/API-KIOSK/README.md

 ### CI & CD

-CI pipeline runs on every pull request to any branch, while CD runs on every merge to `master` branch.
+CI pipeline runs on every pull request to any branch, while CD runs on every merge to `main` branch.

 ### Production site

-You can check the deployment site [here]().
+You can check the deployment for [development](https://api-kiosk-dev.onrender.com) and for [production](https://api-kiosk-prod.onrender.com).

 ---